Get all the latest data for Puerto Vallarta

 What's the 12-month outlook for demand in Puerto Vallarta in 2026?

-As of early 2026, the estimated 12-month demand outlook for residential property in Puerto Vallarta is stable to slightly stronger, especially for well-located condos in walkable neighborhoods and areas with easy airport access.
+As of 2026, the 12-month demand outlook for residential property in Puerto Vallarta is positive but selective, with buyers still active for the right condos and much slower for overpriced listings.

 By the way, we also have an update regarding price forecasts in Mexico.